EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 # Message Processing # {#mess-processing}

 Each multicast request message and response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
+The following security objectives are fulfilled in the group, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication, message integrity, and message ordering.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{I-D.ietf-core-object-security}}.
 However, a receiver endpoint MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, without sending back any error message.
 This prevents listener endpoints from sending multiple error messages to a multicaster endpoint, so avoiding the risk of flooding the group.